top of page

 St. Faustina, through humility, opened her heart to grace, as seen in Her Diary, where daily communion with God becomes a source of spiritual life.

-St. Teresa of Ávila taught patience in daily trials — in Interior Castle and The Way of Perfection.
+St. Teresa of Ávila taught patience in daily trials in The Interior Castle and The Way of Perfection.
 She shows how perseverance in prayer leads to the depth of the spirit.
 St.

 Thérèse of Lisieux discovered perseverance in small daily choices, and Her Story of a Soul bears witness to life in God’s presence through ordinary acts of love.